yldio/career-framework/Intro.md

 forward in the right direction, and also responsible for a positive impression we leave on our clients and products.

-The framework dsescribed here accounts for 2 different contributory roles: individual contribution and leadership.
+The framework described here accounts for 2 different contributory roles: individual contribution and leadership.
 We are first and foremost a consultancy organisation, which means most engineers will work with our clients.
 That said, there are roles available which focus purely on engineering work with less